desandro/classie/README.md

 [Ripped from bonzo](https://github.com/ded/bonzo) :heart: @ded

+## No longer supported

+Use classie only if you need to support older browsers that do not support `classList`. `classList` is supported in IE10+, Android 3+, iOS Safari 5.1+, and modern evergreen browsers.
+[Can I use classList](http://caniuse.com/#search=classlist)?

+classie is longer supported. v1.0.1 is the final version.

+## Usage

 ``` js
 classie.has( element, 'my-class' ) // returns true/false
 classie.add( element, 'my-new-class' ) // add new class